microsoft/Microsoft.Unity.Analyzers/README.md

 # Releases

-We are focusing our efforts on the experience brought by our IDEs (Visual Studio and Visual Studio for Mac) with Unity where these analyzers **ship in the box**.
-For Visual Studio Code, you can find all the documentation [here](https://code.visualstudio.com/docs/other/unity#_enabling-unity-warnings).
+We are focusing our efforts on the experience brought by our IDEs (Visual Studio, and Visual Studio for Mac) with Unity where these analyzers **ship in the box**.
+For Visual Studio Code, please use our official Unity extension [here](https://marketplace.visualstudio.com/items?itemName=VisualStudioToolsForUnity.vstuc).

 We also ship them on [NuGet](https://nuget.org/packages/Microsoft.Unity.Analyzers) as for people building class librairies for Unity and for other advanced usages.